Andrew Porter (music critic): Early career in England

-Born in Cape Town, South Africa, Porter studied organ at University College, Oxford in the late 1940s.
-He then began writing music criticism for various London newspapers, including The Times and The Daily Telegraph.
-In 1953, he joined The Financial Times, where he served as the lead critic until 1972, where his successor was Ronald Crichton.
-Stanley Sadie, in the 2001 edition of the Grove Dictionary of Music and Musicians, wrote that Porter "built up a distinctive tradition of criticism, with longer notices than were customary in British daily papers, based on his elegant, spacious literary style and always informed by a knowledge of music history and the findings of textual scholarship as well as an exceptionally wide range of sympathies."
+In 1952 Porter was appointed music critic at The Financial Times.
+He served as that paper's lead critic for twenty years; with Ronald Crichton succeeding him in 1972.
+Stanley Sadie, in the 2001 edition of the Grove Dictionary of Music and Musicians, wrote that Porter "built up a distinctive tradition of criticism, with longer notices than were customary in British daily papers, based on his elegant, spacious literary style and always informed by a knowledge of music history and the findings of textual scholarship as well as an exceptionally wide range of sympathies with 19th-century opera and its interpretation as their focal point."